 Ordinary speakers project sound consistently throughout the room.
 However, reference speakers project sound within a short distance to prevent sound coloring.

 Speakers produce enhanced sound and evenly disperse it.
 On the other hand, reference speakers produce pure sound for efficient and accurate mixing.

 Speakers provide listening satisfaction in the finished state of music, but reference speakers help musicians create and build music mixes.

 As we have said earlier, many modern reference speakers come with built-in amps designed for the demanding work of producing unadulterated sound.

 Un-powered or passive reference speakers are paired with compatible power amps.
 Nonetheless, regular speakers are typically passive.
 So, you need to look for an external amplifier or tuner to drive them.

 Are Reference Speakers A Manufacturers Best?

-In many cases,s they are a manufacturer’s best/most expensive electronic equipment.
+In many cases,s they are the manufacturer’s best/most expensive electronic equipment.

-Of course, not all speakers labeled reference are a truly accurate representation of original audio.
+Of course, not all speakers labeled reference are a truly accurate representation of the original audio.

-A good example is Infinity and their IRS models.
-Infinity used to make these room-sized modular panel speakers with multiple driver arrays.
-These speakers have typically used for lab testing but became so popular in public demos that they became consumer grade speakers.
+A good example is Infinity and its IRS models.
+Infinity is used in making these room-sized modular panel speakers with multiple driver arrays.
+These speakers have typically been used for lab testing but became so popular in public demos that they became consumer-grade speakers.